codeswitching/openet/README.md

 ## Parameters

-Parameter names are identical to those given in the API documentation.
-Note that nearly all parameters must be passed as strings.
+Parameter names and values are identical to those given in the API documentation.
+Note that nearly all parameters, including 'true' and 'false', must be passed as strings.
 It is particularly important to treat OpenET field id's as strings since they may contain leading zeros.
 The one exception is the `geometry` parameter in the `getOpenET_polygon` function, which must be passed as a numeric vector of lat/long coordinates.
 See the documentation for this function as there is a clever way to extract the coordinates using the OpenET web app.

 ## API Keys